Departments and offices that have disability services not provided by SAS.

 Students, employees, applicants for employment or admission, or individuals with a disability who sought to use a University program or service are encouraged to consider utilizing the UCF Discrimination Grievance Procedure when a concern is identified.
 Please contact the Office of Institutional Equity for more information.

 The University of Central Florida (UCF) maintains a no-pets policy on campus and in its on-campus residence halls.
 There are occasional exceptions to that policy for service animals and emotional support animals when absolutely necessary for disability reasons, consistent with federal law and state statute.
 For additional information, please review UCF’s Policy on Service and Emotional Support Animals.
-If you have questions, Please contact Housing and Residence Life for more information about animals in housing or contact SAS for more information about animals in other campus areas.
+If you have questions, Please contact Housing and Residence Life for more information about animals in housing or contact SAS for questions about animals in other campus areas.

 The University of Central Florida strives to ensure our campus facilities, including buildings and parking areas, are accessible and free of barriers.
 Automated doors have been installed, where possible, and they are tested and maintained.
 However, if you encounter a broken door activator or automated door, or other accessibility issues such as objects blocking access areas, please first report the problem to the building manager.
 If the issue is not resolved, please complete and submit this form to our office for assistance.
 Please complete this form to report any physical access barriers on any of the UCF Campuses.
 Student Accessibility Services will reach out to the appropriate department to resolve the issue.